Safeguarding at Sexey's School

 Safeguarding includes child protection, health care plans, health and safety, site security, safety on school trips, anti-bullying work and so much more.

-The school’s Safeguarding and Child Protection Team consists of: Mr Clackson (Designated Safeguarding Lead), Mr Kiely (Deputy DSL) and Mrs Cullen, Mr Todd, Mrs Terry & Mr Golden (Safeguarding Officers).
+The school’s Safeguarding and Child Protection Team consists of: Mrs Cullen (Designated Safeguarding Lead), Mrs Wilson (Deputy DSL) and Mr Kiely, Mr Clackson, Mr Carpenter, Mr Oats and Mr Golden (Safeguarding Officers)

 The school safeguards students with reference to the following three Department for Education guidance documents: